 But this is one of those stories where you’re not really there for the plot, you’re there for the performances and the dialogue, and those deliver perfectly.

-This Sporting Life (by Ian Atkins; read by Rufus Hound) was released by Big Finish Productions in July 2016.
+The Blame Game (by Ian Atkins; read by Rufus Hound) was released by Big Finish Productions in July 2016.